anushkajain130/SNAKE-GAME/README.md

-# myproject
+# SNAKE-GAME
-these are all the project that I am making while learning python language
+This is my code for the snake game